Four units (equivalent to four years) of college-preparatory English composition and literature required, integrating:

 The English subject requirement seeks to ensure that freshmen are prepared to undertake university-level study; to acquire and use knowledge in critical ways; to think, read, write and speak critically; and to master literacy skills for classes in all University subjects.

 More important than the specific topics covered are the more general abilities and habits of mind students should acquire through reading, writing, speaking and other course activities.
-As indicated in the ICAS Academic Literacy Statement of Competencies [PDF] and the Common Core State Standards for English Language Arts and Literacy [PDF], these include the following:
+As indicated in the ICAS Academic Literacy Statement of Competencies [PDF] and the Common Core State Standards for English Language Arts [PDF], these include the following:

 - They are well-informed, thoughtful and creative readers, writers, listeners and thinkers who incorporate the critical practices of access, selection, evaluation and information processing in their own original and creative knowledge production.

 - They understand the ethical dimensions of academic life as grounded in the search, respect for and understanding of other informed viewpoints and pre-existing knowledge.
 They have a capacity to question and evaluate their own beliefs; the curiosity and daring to participate in, and contribute to, intellectual discussions; and the ability to advocate for their own learning needs.

 - They comprehend and evaluate complex texts across a range of types and disciplines and can construct effective arguments and convey intricate or multifaceted information.